-Interim Report For the half-year ended 31 December 2021
+Interim Report For the half-year ended 31 December 2022

 Contents Page

 Directors' Report 2

 Auditor's Independence Declaration 5

 Statement of comprehensive income 6

 Statement of financial position 7

 Statement of changes in equity 8

 Statement of cash flows 9

 Notes to the interim financial statements 10

-Directors' Declaration 17
+Directors' declaration 18

-Independent auditor's review report to the unitholders of the Stewart Investors Worldwide Sustainability Fund
+Independent auditor's review report to the unitholders of the Stewart Investors Worldwide Sustainability Fund 19

-(formerly known as "Colonial First State Investment Fund 3") 18

 This interim financial report does not include all the notes of the type normally included in an annual financial report.
-Accordingly, this interim report should be read in conjunction with the annual report for the year ended 30 June 2021 and any public announcements made in respect of Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") during the interim reporting period in accordance with the continuous disclosure requirements of the Corporations Act 2001.
+Accordingly, this interim report should be read in conjunction with the annual report for the year ended 30 June 2022 and any public announcements made in respect of Stewart Investors Worldwide Sustainability Fund during the interim reporting period in accordance with the continuous disclosure requirements of the Corporations Act 2001.

-This interim report covers Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") as an individual entity.
-The Responsible Entity of Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") is The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235 150).
+This interim report covers Stewart Investors Worldwide Sustainability Fund as an individual entity.
+The Responsible Entity of Stewart Investors Worldwide Sustainability Fund is The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235 150).
 The Responsible Entity's registered office is Level 18, 123 Pitt Street, Sydney, NSW 2000.